 The Weights and Measures Act places the responsibility for device accuracy on device owners, such as retailers.
 In addition, recent amendments to the Weights and Measures Act and Regulations require mandatory inspections at regular intervals in the following categories of trade: retail and downstream petroleum, mining products, grain and field crop products, dairy products, forestry products, retail food, and fishing products.
 The requirement for mandatory initial inspections continues to apply to all categories of trade.

 Effective , all mandatory inspections of scales, gas pumps and other types of measuring devices used in measurement-based financial transactions are to be carried out by Measurement Canada authorized service providers.
 In cases where there is no service provider in Canada authorized to provide the type of inspection service required, contact Measurement Canada to determine how to proceed.

-The use of Measurement Canada authorized service providers to provide initial inspection services is in keeping with our commitment to focus Measurement Canada resources on establishing rules and requirements related to measurement, investigating occurrences of suspected inaccurate measurement, and monitoring the performance of authorized service providers and of the marketplace.
-Authorized service providers will increasingly perform inspections on Measurement Canada's behalf.
+The use of Measurement Canada authorized service providers to provide inspection services is in keeping with Measurement Canada's commitment to focus its resources on establishing rules and requirements related to measurement, investigating occurrences of suspected inaccurate measurement, and monitoring the performance of authorized service providers and the marketplace in general.

 - Date modified: